Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: A Discrete Gradient-Descent Algorithm

-Finally, define the \emph{dock-move distance} between $(\vec{d},\vec{b})$ and $(\vec{d}',\vec{b}')$ as $\sum_i|(d_i+b_i)-(d_i'+b_i')|$. \end{definition} This gives rise to a very simple algorithm: we first find the optimal allocation of bikes for the current allocation of docks; the convexity of each $c_i$ in the number of bikes, with fixed number of docks, implies that this can be done greedily by taking out all the bikes and then adding them one by one.
-Then, while there exists a dock-move that improves the objective, we find the best possible such dock-move and update the allocation accordingly.
-Once no improving move exists, we return the current solution.
+Notice that $(\vec{d},\vec{b})\in N(\vec{d}',\vec{b}')$ implies that $|\vec{d}+\vec{b}-\vec{d}'-\vec{b}'|_1=2$ , i.e., a dock-move distance of~1; the converse however does not hold true as the dock-move distance between two allocations does not take into account their allocation of bikes. \end{definition} Throughout the paper we also sometimes refer to the move of a bike from $i$ to $j$, by which we mean a transformation from $(\vec{d},\vec{b})$ to $(\vec{d}+e_i-e_j,\vec{b}-e_i+e_j)$.
+This changes the allocations of bikes to stations while keeping the number of docks at each station constant.

-\textsc{Remark.} A fast implementation of the above algorithm involves six binary heaps for the six possible ways in which the objective at each station can be affected by a dock-move: an added bike, a removed bike, an added empty dock, a removed empty dock, an added full dock, or a removed full dock.
-In each iteration, we use the heaps to find the best-possible move (in $O(1)$ time) and update only the values in the heaps that correspond to the involved stations.
-The latter requires a constant number of oracle calls to evaluate the cost functions locally as well as heap operations that can be implemented in amortized $O(n\log(n))$ time.
+The above-defined neighborhood structure gives rise to a very simple algorithm (see Algorithm~\ref{alg:gradient_descent} in Appendix \ref{appendix:pseudocode}): we first find an optimal allocation of bikes for the current allocation of docks, i.e., when each station $i$ is restricted to have $\bar{d}_i+\bar{b}_i$ docks allocated to it (see Algorithm~\ref{alg:bike_optimal}).
+The convexity of each $c_i$ in the number of bikes (see Fact 1 in Appendix \ref{appendix:bike_opt}), with fixed number of docks, implies that this can be done greedily by taking out all the bikes and then adding them one by one (see e.g., first page of \cite{hochbaum1994lower}).
+Denote this allocation by $(\vec{d}^0,\vec{b}^0)$.
+Then, iterate over $r\in\{1,\ldots,z\}$, i.e., through $z$ periods, by either setting $(\vec{d}^{r},\vec{b}^{r})$ to be the best allocation in the neighborhood of $(\vec{d}^{r-1},\vec{b}^{r-1})$, or if that allocation is no better than $(\vec{d}^{r-1},\vec{b}^{r-1})$, returning $(\vec{d}^{r-1},\vec{b}^{r-1})$ (see Algorithm~\ref{alg:gradient_descent_step}).
+After iteration $z$, the algorithm returns $(\vec{d}^{z},\vec{b}^{z})$.